Miltonly/Streets/Sydney Street

 What's nearby

-Sydney Street is within a two-minute walk of Rotary Park, a neighbourhood green space with a playground and open fields.
-The Milton District Hospital is a two-minute drive, providing peace of mind for residents.
+Sydney Street is within walking distance of several daily necessities.
+Rotary Park is two minutes away, offering playgrounds, sports fields, and walking paths.
+Milton District Hospital is also a two-minute walk, providing peace of mind for residents.
 Grocery shopping is convenient with Walmart, FreshCo, and Sobeys all within a three-minute drive.
-For daily errands, the downtown core is a short walk, offering cafes, restaurants, and boutique shops along Main Street.
+The Milton GO Station is a 14-minute drive, connecting residents to Toronto for work or leisure.

-Families will find Robert Baldwin Public School directly on the street, making it an easy walk for elementary students.
-Milton District High School is a three-minute drive.
+For families, Robert Baldwin Public School is directly on the street, making it a zero-minute walk for elementary students.
+Milton District High School is a three-minute walk.
+Several parks, including Willmott Park and Escarpment View Park, are within a six-minute drive.
 The Milton Muslim Community Centre is three minutes away by car.
-For commuters, Highway 401 is three minutes from the on-ramp, and the Milton GO Station is a 14-minute drive, with trains to Toronto taking about 74 minutes total.
-The street's location in Old Milton places it close to the town's oldest institutions and most established amenities.
+Highway 401 access at Regional Road 25 is a three-minute drive, making commutes to Mississauga, Oakville, and Burlington straightforward.

 The market right now